Regularization by noise for rough differential equations driven by Gaussian rough paths: Malliavin Calculus

 \section{Malliavin Calculus}

-In order to be self-contain, and in the spirit of Section \ref{section:rough_paths} we recall in this section some facts about Malliavin calculus.
-Most of them are well-known facts, but Subsection \\ref{subsec:conditional} yields to non-standard estimates that we will use in the following.
-In particular, we will derived a not so surprising conditional integration by part formula, which will allow us to check whenever a flow generated by a RDE driven by a Gaussian rough path satisfy the conditions of Theorem \ref{theorem:kolmo} or Corollary \ref{corollary:averaged_holder}.
+In order to be self-contained, and in the spirit of Section \ref{section:rough_paths} we recall in this section some facts about Malliavin calculus.
+Most of them are well-known facts, but Subsection \ref{subsec:conditional} yields some non-standard estimates that we will use in the following.
+In particular, we will derived a (not so surprising) conditional integration by part formula, which will allow us to check whenever a flow generated by a RDE driven by a Gaussian rough path satisfy the conditions of Theorem \ref{theorem:kolmo} or Corollary \ref{corollary:averaged_holder}.
 One may consult \cite{nualart2006malliavin,nualart2009lectures} for more details.